AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/app-registration.md

 ---
-title: App registration
+title: App UI registration
-description: Learn about registering your app in the App Registry
+description: Learn about registering your UI changes to the App Registry
 ---

-# App registration
+# App UI registration

 Your app must be correctly configured with Adobe App Registry to use the Admin UI SDK to create a custom UI in Commerce.
 You must perform the following steps before submitting your app to be published.